Icemap/docs/develop/connection-parameters.md

 It is a common practice that the connection pool size is well adjusted according to the application's own needs.
 Take HikariCP as an example:

 - `maximumPoolSize`: The maximum number of connections in the connection pool.
 If this value is too large, TiDB consumes resources to maintain useless connections.
 If this value is too small, the application gets slow connections.
-So configure this value for your own good.
+To configure values according to your servers.
 For details, see [About Pool Sizing](https://github.com/brettwooldridge/HikariCP/wiki/About-Pool-Sizing).
 - `minimumIdle`: The minimum number of idle connections in the connection pool.
 It is mainly used to reserve some connections to respond to sudden requests when the application is idle.
 You can also configure it according to your application needs.

 The application needs to return the connection after finishing using it.
 It is also recommended that the application use the corresponding connection pool monitoring (such as `metricRegistry`) to locate the connection pool issue in time.

 ### Probe configuration

 The connection pool maintains persistent connections to TiDB.
-TiDB does not proactively close client connections by default (unless an error is reported), but generally there will be network proxies such as LVS or HAProxy between the client and TiDB.
-Usually, these proxies will proactively clean up connections that are idle for a certain period of time.
+TiDB does not proactively close client connections by default (unless an error is reported), but generally, there will be network proxies such as LVS or HAProxy between the client and TiDB.
+Usually, these proxies will proactively clean up connections that are idle for a certain period.
 In addition to paying attention to the idle configuration of the proxies, the connection pool also needs to keep alive or probe connections.

 If you often see the following error in your Java application: